moengage/MoEngage-Unity-SDK/changelogs/geofence.md

-# Next Release
+# Next Release Date

 ## Next version

+- iOS
+  - Updated the MoEngageGeofence dependency to `5.17.0` and above.

+# 26-04-2024

+## 1.2.0

 - iOS
   - Updated the MoEngageGeofence dependency to `5.16.0` and above.

 # 20-12-2023

 ## 1.1.0